-Combine olive oil, apple cider vinegar, maple syrup, cayenne, and salt and pepper to taste in a small bowl.
-Whisk until well combined.
+- Combine olive oil, apple cider vinegar, maple syrup, cayenne, and salt and pepper to taste in a small bowl (or jar).
+Whisk (or shake) until well combined.

-Divide salad between four bowls.
+- Place salad on a platter or divide between four bowls.
 Sprinkle with feta and pepitas.

 What is your favorite fall pumpkin recipe?